VinitaSonwane/My_Javascript_Learning/README.md

 Ready to embark on your JavaScript journey?
 Here's how to get started:

-1. **Clone the Repository**: `git clone https://github.com/your-username/javascript-journey.git`
+1. **Clone the Repository**: `git clone https://github.com/VinitaSonwane/Javascript_Learning.git`
 2. **Take on Challenges**: Head over to the `challenges` directory to tackle our coding challenges and projects.

 ## Contributing

 We believe that learning is a collaborative effort, and we welcome contributions from developers of all skill levels.
 Whether you want to fix a typo, improve an existing lesson, or add a new project, your contributions are invaluable.
-Check out our [Contribution Guidelines](CONTRIBUTING.md) to get started.

 ## Spread the Word